carpentries-incubator/statistical-inference-for-biology/_episodes/03-inference-pse.md

 > > {: .output}
 > {: .solution}
 >
-> Use `dplyr` to create a vector `y` with the body weight of all males on the high fat (hf) diet.
-> 2. Now use the `rafalib` package and use the `popsd` function to compute the
-> population standard deviation.
-> 3. Set the seed at 1.
-Take a random sample `X` of size 25 from `x`.
-What is
-> the sample average?
-> 4. Use `dplyr` to create a vector `y` with the body weight of all males on the
+> Use `dplyr` to create a vector `y` with the body weight of all males on the
 > high fat (hf) diet.
 > What is this population’s average?
 >
 > > ## Solution
 > >